Frederick Gandolfo MD

 Faculty Peer Reviewed

 Autoimmune hepatitis (AIH) is a progressive, inflammatory disease of the liver of unknown etiology and may progress to cirrhosis.
-While it is does have …
+While it is does …

 Michael T. Tees, MD, MPH

 On the wards and in the clinic, the physician is frequently presented with a patient with a decreased appetite and alarming weight loss.
-The patient is …
+The patient …

 Frederick Gandolfo, MD

 Case: An 85 year-old woman admitted to the hospital with pneumonia and after a prolonged hospital course developed heparin-induced thrombocytopenia (HIT).
-She is …
+She …